-The NSW RFS has identified that PFAS foam was used as part of firefighting training at South Nowra Rural Fire Service (RFS) site at 92 Albatross Road, South Nowra.
-The site has been used as a firefighting training facility for many years initially when the NSW Fire Brigades were under the control of the Shoalhaven Council between 1984 and 2001 when NSW RFS was formed.
-The use of PFAS containing foams within NSW RFS was discontinued in 2007.
+NSW RFS identified PFAS containing firefighting foam was used as part of fire training until 2007 at the South Nowra Fire Control Centre, 92 Albatross Road, South Nowra.
+The has been used as a firefighting training facility for many years, initially when the South Nowra NSW Fire Brigade was under the control of Shoalhaven Council from 1984 until 2001, when NSW RFS was formed.

 What happens now?